Skip to main content

 Open

-OMB agreed with the substance of our recommendation, and identified in May 2023 actions it plans to take in the coming year, including collecting more detailed information about training plans for requirements personnel.
+OMB agreed with the substance of our recommendation, and in October 2024 identified actions it plans to take in the coming year, including collecting more detailed information about agencies' training plans for requirements personnel.
+As of March 2025, OMB did not provide any additional updates.
 To address this recommendation, OMB should use the information it collects from those activities to inform its training goals.

 Office of Management and Budget